 Tibetan Language in India

-The Tibetan language is spoken in different areas, from Central Tibet to India, Bhutan, and Nepal.
+Tibetan is spoken in different areas, from Central Tibet to India, Bhutan, and Nepal.

-The study of the Tibetan language is of great benefit in deepening one’s understanding of the practice and view of Vajrayana Buddhism.
-Tibetan is a beautiful sounding language though on the decline due to Chinese rule.
+Studying the Tibetan language dramatically benefits one’s understanding of the practice and view of Vajrayana Buddhism.
+Tibetan is a beautiful-sounding language, though it is on the decline due to Chinese rule.

 Interact with Tibetan nomads or Buddhist monks, read the sacred teachings of Tibetan Buddhism in their original language, use Tibetan to travel the vast Tibetan Plateau, or explore dozens of unique ethnic groups in large swathes of Asia.